Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 The flu shot is recommended for everyone six months of age and older.

 Flu shots are available every respiratory season (Nov to March).
-It is important to get your flu shot every year.
+It is essential to get your flu shot every year.

 • Flu shots are available at pharmacies and through your healthcare provider.

-• Children six months to two years can get their flu shot from a doctor or nurse practitioner.
-Children under two years old cannot get a flu shot at a pharmacy.
+• Children six months to two years old can get their flu shot from a doctor or nurse practitioner.
+Children under two cannot get a flu shot at a pharmacy.

 Tip # 2